This function sets up the Python environment for iRfcb

 environment variable can be set to automatically activate an

-installed Python virtual environment named iRfcb
+installed Python venv named iRfcb

 when the iRfcb